ubc-systopia/netshaper/evaluation/classifier/README.md

-# Privacy Microbenchmarks
+# Empirical Privacy
 This directory contains the code for the empirical privacy benchmarks, where we measure the effectiveness of traffic analysis attacks with and without DP shaping.
 We report the accuracy, precision and recall of the attack.
+The experiment requires 5 human minutes and 72 compute hours to finish.

 ## Installing Python Dependencies
 To install the python dependencies, run the following command: